Florida Department of Health updates COVID-19 report - Lake Okeechobee News

 On Aug.
 25, 2,770 new positive cases of COVID-19 were reported in Florida.

 Okeechobee County has a total of eight ICU beds and, as of Aug.
 24, all were in use.
-Hendry County has no ICU beds.
+Hendry County has a total of 4 adult ICU beds open (100%).
 Glades County does not have a hospital.
 According to the Florida Agency for Health Care Administration (AHCA), as of Aug.
 25, Collier County hospitals have 32 ICU beds open (37.6%); Highlands County hospitals have five adult ICU beds open (15.2%); Indian River County has 14 ICU beds open (43.8%); Lee County hospitals have 37 adult ICU beds (27.8%) and 18 pediatric ICU beds (21%) open; Martin County has 25 ICU beds open (64.1%); St. Lucie County hospitals have 12 adult ICU beds (13.3%) and three pediatric ICU beds open.

 For the counties in the South Central Florida area:

-• Glades County has a total of 448 positive tests with three COVID-19 related deaths.
+• Glades County has a total of 451 positive tests with three COVID-19 related deaths.
 To date, 37 residents who were COVID-19 positive have been hospitalized.
 According to AHCA, currently no COVID-19 positive Glades County residents are hospitalized.
 As of Aug.
-25, the county’s positivity rate was 35.93%.
+26, the county’s positivity rate was 35.05%.
 Glades County COVID-19 cases range in age from 0 to 89.
-To date, ZIP code 33471 (Moore Haven and part of Pioneer) had 427 cases.
+To date, ZIP code 33471 (Moore Haven and part of Pioneer) had 429 cases.
 ZIP code 33944 had 10 cases.
 On Aug.
-25, four new cases were reported in the county.
+25, one new case was reported in the county.

-• Hendry County has a total of 1,945 positive tests with 39 COVID-19 related deaths.
+• Hendry County has a total of 1,948 positive tests with 39 COVID-19 related deaths.
 To date, 170 Hendry County residents who were COVID-19 positive have been hospitalized.
 According to AHCA, two COVID-19 positive Hendry County residents are currently hospitalized.
 As of Aug.
-25, the county’s positivity rate was 21.36%.
+25, the county’s positivity rate was 21.33%.
 Hendry County COVID-19 cases range in age from 0 to 101.
-To date, ZIP code 33440 (Clewiston, Harlem, Montura, Pioneer and Big Cypress) had 1,120 positives.
-ZIP code 33935 had 749 cases in Hendry County and 11 cases in Glades County.
+To date, ZIP code 33440 (Clewiston, Harlem, Montura, Pioneer and Big Cypress) had 1,121 positives.
+ZIP code 33935 had 751 cases in Hendry County (LaBelle) and 12 cases in Glades County.
 On Aug.
-25, seven new cases were reported in Hendry County.
+25, three new cases were reported in Hendry County.

-• Highlands County has a total of 1,747 positive tests with 57 COVID-19 related deaths.
-To date, 189 Highlands County residents and one nonresident who were COVID-19 positive have been hospitalized.
+• Highlands County has a total of 1,756 positive tests with 57 COVID-19 related deaths.
+To date, 190 Highlands County residents and one nonresident who were COVID-19 positive have been hospitalized.
 According to AHCA, 20 COVID-19 positive county residents are currently hospitalized.
 As of Aug.
-25, the county’s positivity rate was 9.76%.
+26, the county’s positivity rate was 9.76%.
 Highlands County cases range in age from 0 to 99.
 On Aug.
-25, seven new cases were reported in Highlands County.
+25, nine new cases were reported in Highlands County.

-• Okeechobee County has a total of 1,208 positive tests, with 13 COVID-19 related deaths.
-To date, 125 Okeechobee County residents and three nonresidents who were COVID-19 positive have been hospitalized.
+• Okeechobee County has a total of 1,210 positive tests, with 14 COVID-19 related deaths.
+To date, 126 Okeechobee County residents and three nonresidents who were COVID-19 positive have been hospitalized.
 According to the AHCA, 10 COVID-19 positive Okeechobee County residents are currently hospitalized.
 As of Aug.
-25, the county’s positivity rate was 12.53%.
+26, the county’s positivity rate was 12.51%.
 Okeechobee County cases range in age from 0 to 94.
-ZIP code 34974 had 450 cases; ZIP code 34972 had 743 cases.
+ZIP code 34974 had 452 cases; ZIP code 34972 had 743 cases.
 On Aug.
-25, no new cases were reported in Okeechobee County.
+25, three new cases were reported in Okeechobee County.

 A note about ZIP codes: Some ZIP codes include parts of more than one county.
 For example, ZIP code 34974 includes parts of Okeechobee and Glades counties.